Toric Sylvester forms: Introduction

-In the rest of the paper, we provide three applications to illustrate the practical interest of toric Sylvester forms in elimination theory.
+In the rest of the paper, we provide three applications of toric Sylvester forms in elimination theory.
 The first application deals with \textit{elimination matrices}.
-An important question in elimination theory is the study of matrices $\mathbb{M}$ with entries in $A$ such that i) their rank drops when specialized in $k$ to a system having solutions in $X_{\Sigma}$ and ii) when specialized in $k$ to a system having finitely many solutions, their corank coincides with this number of solutions.
-The first property can be related to resultant theory whilst the second one has practical implications in solving $0$-dimensional polynomial systems; see \cite{cattani1997residuesresultants,gkz1994} for i) and \cite{bender2021toric,emirismourrain} for ii).
-In this paper, we introduce a new family of elimination matrices by adding to a classical Macaulay-block matrix in some degree $\alpha \in \Cl(X_{\Sigma})$, a block-matrix built from the toric Sylvester forms of degree $\alpha$; see Definition \ref{def:H_alpha}.
+An important question in elimination theory is the study of matrices $\mathbb{M}$ with entries in $A$ such that: \begin{itemize} \item[i)] their rank drops when the coefficients $c_{i,\mu}$'s are specialized in $\mathbf{k}$ and the corresponding polynomial system has solutions in $X_{\Sigma}$, \item[ii)] their corank coincides with the number of solutions (over $\mathbf{k}$), counting multiplicities, when the coefficients $c_{i,\mu}$'s are specialized in $\mathbf{k}$ and the corresponding polynomial system has finitely many solutions in $X_{\Sigma}$. \end{itemize} The first property is related to resultant theory (see e.g.~\cite{cattani1997residuesresultants,gkz1994}) whilst the second is used for solving $0$-dimensional polynomial systems (see e.g.~\cite{bender2021toric,emirismourrain}).
+In this paper, we introduce a new family of elimination matrices by adding to a classical Macaulay-block matrix in some degree $\alpha \in \Cl(X_{\Sigma})$, a block-matrix built from the toric Sylvester forms of degree $\alpha$ (see Definition \ref{def:H_alpha}).
 We call these matrices \textit{hybrid elimination matrices} and prove their main properties in Theorem \ref{prop:Helimmat}.
 Compared with the more classical Macaulay matrices, this new family yields more compact matrices that can still be used for solving 0-dimensional polynomial systems.
-In addition, we also prove that the construction of hybrid elimination matrices can be extended to polynomial systems with more than $n+1$ polynomials, providing this way new matrices that can be used to solve overdetermined 0-dimensional polynomial systems; see Theorem \ref{theoremoverdetermined}.
+In addition, we also prove that the construction of hybrid elimination matrices can be extended to polynomial systems defined by more than $n+1$ polynomials (see Theorem \ref{theoremoverdetermined}).